 Grace exists to gather the convinced and unconvinced into community, where we grow as Jesus does His work of forgiving and renewing, so that we go out to live for a story bigger than ourselves.

 The work of Jesus takes place as we worship, pray, cry, serve, love, help, celebrate, and encourage one another.
 By His Spirit, we are transformed, becoming more like what God intended humanity to be.
+The road to sanctification may be long, but we’re called to walk it together.

 There are many layers of leadership at Grace, including pastors, elders, and diaconal mercy team members, as well as numerous lay volunteers who play absolutely vital roles in serving and leading us with their gifts.
-In addition, we have several full-time and part-time Staff who are characterized by a spirit of cooperation and mutual support for the sake of fulfilling our mission.
+In addition, we have full-time and part-time staff who are characterized by a spirit of cooperation and mutual support for the sake of fulfilling our mission.

 Before joining Grace Staff at the end of 2019, Grace had previously worked as a government liaison with oil and gas equipment companies.
 She also spent several years in Human Resources specializing in talent attraction.
 Attracting humans to God's Kingdom has been her most fulfilling job to date.